utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 # Moving around in Bash

-Of note: I use the terms "folder" and "directory" interchangeably here.
-The are the same thing.
+> Of note: I use the terms "folder" and "directory" interchangeably here.
+They are the same thing.

 ## Goal